 Female poms tend to live up to 1.2 times longer than their male counterparts.
 Similar to humans and all mammals, gender has a role to play in determining the life span of a Pomeranian.

 Teacup Pomeranians might have their life span shortened due to their small sizes which makes them less healthy than normal Pomeranians.
 As a result, they are susceptible to health conditions that might not befall the other Pomeranians.

 Pomeranians are great dogs and they love us unconditionally.
-The good news is that there are ways for increasing your pom’s life span and getting the best out of them.
+The good news is that there are ways to increase your pom’s life span and get the best out of them.